skyportsystems/skyportsystems.github.io/content/team/will.md

 css = "will-padding"
 +++

-Will has worked with Mike, Rob, and Stefan at both Juniper Networks and Cisco Systems, and was most recently a VP of engineering at Juniper Networks.
-He is a distinguished engineer at Cisco Systems, which brought him on through their acquisition of Growth Networks, where he was a member of the founding engineering team.
-Will holds a Masters Degree in Electrical Engineering.
+Will was VP of Engineering at Juniper Networks, where he oversaw high end routing.
+Before Juniper he was 10 years at Cisco Systems as a Distinguished Engineer resulting in 24 patents.
+He then led delivery of IOS-XE Operating System with a team of over 600 engineers, as well as development of a new routing system with Stefan, Michael and Rob.
+He joined Cisco through their acquisition of Growth Networks, where he was a member of the founding engineering team.
+He holds an EE degree from the University of Missouri-Rolla, and an MSEE from Washington University in St. Louis.